rpgarner/u2_lab_hooks_ATM/README.md

 ![Bird](https://external-content.duckduckgo.com/iu/?u=http%3A%2F%2Fwww.aestheticatms.com%2Fuploads%2F1%2F2%2F0%2F1%2F120178223%2Fmoney-bird_orig.gif&f=1&nofb=1)

 ## Overview
 In this lab, we'll practice modifying an existing codebase.
-This repository contains the code for existing ATM application using React.
-In it you can currently deposit money into a checking account.
+This repository contains the code for an existing ATM application using React.
+In it, you can currently deposit money into a checking account.

 ## Objectives
 - Add the ability to withdraw money